castorini/pygaggle/docs/experiments-robust04-monot5-tpu.md

 We rerank the BM25 run files that contain ~1000 documents per query using monoT5. monoT5 is a pointwise reranker.
 This means that each document is scored independently using T5.

+Note that we do not train monoT5 on Robust04.
+Hence the results are **zero-shot**.

 ## Start a VM with TPU on Google Cloud